-Jack Bruce has regularly been hailed as an avatar of modern music.
-A highly respected figure on the British jazz and R&B circuit in the early 1960s, he’s still best- known for his revolutionary bass playing with the original supergroup, and arguably the greatest power trio of them all, Cream.
+The late Jack Bruce was regularly hailed as an avatar of modern music.
+A highly respected figure on the British jazz and R&B circuit in the early 1960s, he was best-known for his revolutionary bass playing with the original supergroup, and arguably the greatest power trio of them all, Cream.

 When I first met Graham he lived in Romford, he was a salesman and he was very confident.
 But then as time went on he changed; he became this other person who got into this magic.
 And then he became very enigmatic, yeah [laughs].
 He got into heavy drugs; he didn’t do well behind that one.
 Things went a bit wrong in his life.
 They came to repossess his organ during one show because he hadn’t paid his maintenance or alimony, whatever.

 The next time I saw him after a long time, he came to see me when Cream were playing Madison Square Garden.
 He showed up backstage with his then girlfriend.
 He was wearing this robe right down to the ground and he had a magic wand.
 They both looked very outstanding.
 I’ve got some of his artefacts that somehow came to me after he died.
 I think everyone was too scared to take them.
 I’ve got this five-point star with a ruby in the middle, also a Peruvian magic axe with symbols on it.
 The guy who gave them to me was terrified of the stuff, and I thought if I said no that could make things worse [laughs].

 He was doing sessions but he wasn’t doing great.
 He’d just made that amazing solo record, Devotion.
 Both Tony Williams and Miles Davis wanted him to join their bands but he didn’t have the money to get to the States.
 At the time, I was recording what I thought was a trio.
 I thought, well, I could get John a quartet, he could get paid and everybody’s happy.